 TIP: Historically income inequality has led to 1) Revolution/War or 2) Inflation/Hyper Inflation.
 Don’t take my word for it, just ask Solon, Caesar, Napoleon, or Hitler what spurred on their “revolutions”.

 Global Wealth Inequality – What you never knew you never knew.
 Let’s start by looking at wealth inequality for the World.

 FACT: The bulk of the global .1% lives in the U.S. In other words, there is a global wealth gap, but the U.S. is in a unique position in terms of wealth.

 First, let cover some definitions related to economic inequality:

 - The Causes of Wealth and Income Inequality: The cause is simple, everyone wants to see growth each year.
-The richest control the capital to make this happen, and they do.
-Everyone’s wealth goes up, but the rich save more and grow money faster, and overtime this leads to a gap.
+The richest control the capital to make this happen, and they do what they can to ensure growth (here we can note 1. money in politics and 2. the current laws result in capital returns growing faster than general economic growth).
+Everyone’s wealth goes up, but the rich save more and grow money faster, and overtime this leads to a wealth gap (the wealth gap over time is the main problem; the income gap and policy is part of the equation).
 The details are way more complex, but that is the gist.
 When the top makes more, it can afford to extend more credit to the bottom, and then not only is there a gap, but the bottom owes interest on debt to the top.

 - Inequality: Equality is a complex subject that can be viewed in many ways.
 In this case inequality simply refers to the unequal distribution of wealth and income.
 What is fair and unfair, and whether we should see equality as being about rights or dollar bills is a subject for its own essay.
 See the relationship between liberty, justice, and equality.